TheMarvelousWhale/Nameless-e-Boards_SCDFXIBM/detailed_solution.md

 _To check Flask operations:_

-You can use https://reqbin.com/ to try sending test GET/POST requests given at our [flask_testcase.txt](https://github.com/TheMarvelousWhale/Nameless-e-Boards_SCDFXIBM/blob/master/Assets/flask_testcase.txt)
+You can use https://reqbin.com/ to try sending test GET/POST requests given at our [flask_testcase.txt file](https://github.com/TheMarvelousWhale/Nameless-e-Boards_SCDFXIBM/blob/master/Assets/flask_testcase.txt)

 _To check React operations:_
 You can check using the error message output at the host.